 Home Chef has flexible ordering options.
 You need a minimum order size of $45 each week but you get to choose the number of meals (from 2 to 6) and the number of servings (from 2 to 6) that you’re looking for.
 The meals are all roughly $9.99 per serving, regardless of your selection.

-One final service to consider is PlateJoy.
-I’ve left this one until last, as it is a little bit different.
+One more service to consider is PlateJoy, and this one is a little bit different.
 Basically, PlateJoy is a meal planning service.
 It can save you a ton of time by picking our recipes for you each week and providing you with a shopping list to work from.
 You can see more details about how it works in my full review.

 There is also an ingredients delivery component.
 PlateJoy works with Instacart, which allows you to have food delivered from local stores.
 The interaction between the two is seamless and you can easily add or remove ingredients before you purchase anything.
 Instacart isn’t available in all states and does have its own fees.
 Even so, it is a very interesting option and a great way to save time.